werelax/butler/README.md

 ```bash
 npm install butler -g
 ```
-You currently cannot use Butler as middleware in an existing server, but support for that is coming soon.
+You cannot currently use Butler as middleware in an existing server, but support is coming soon.

 <a name="config"></a>
 ## Config